dgilman/echobot/README.md

 You need to configure the bot with Python.
 There's an [example config file in the repo](https://github.com/dgilman/echobot/blob/master/config.py.example).
 Put this somewhere, fill it out and make it executable.

 To run the bot, just run your configuration file - it'll start the server processes up.
+There is an [example systemd unit file in the repository](https://github.com/dgilman/echobot/blob/master/echobot.service).

 ## Extending the bot